fmstacco/its4kids/README.md

 ### Add, Update and Delete Play Idea

-Please click on the link below to see the **Add, Update and Delete a Play Idea page** for large screen and mobile:
+Please click on the links below to see the **Add, Update and Delete a Play Idea page** for large screen and mobile:

 <details><summary><b>Add a Play Idea</b></summary><br>